Business Lawyers – Problems & Disputes In Africa

-We work with buyers, sellers, importers & exporters to avoid business problems & commercial risks when doing business in markets such as Benin, Burkina Faso, Cameroon, Cape Verde, Equatorial Guinea, Gambia, Ghana, Gabon, Guinea Bissau, Guinea Conakry, Ivory Coast, Liberia, Nigeria, Senegal, Sierra Leone and Togo.
+Our business lawyers work with buyers, sellers, importers & exporters to avoid business problems & legal disputes when doing business in Benin, Burkina Faso, Cameroon, Cape Verde, Equatorial Guinea, Gambia, Ghana, Gabon, Guinea Bissau, Guinea Conakry, Ivory Coast, Liberia, Nigeria, Senegal, Sierra Leone and Togo.

 Just as the potential advantages of setting up a business in Africa have been widely acknowledged, so too have the perils of doing business there.
 The only proviso is that intensive due dilligence must be carried out on every factor prior to implementation.

 There is the assumption that business investments in the emerging markets of Africa are risky and despite recent progress, several hurdles remain.

 - Political instability and conflict.
 Wars and authoritarian governments continue to adversely affect business and policy in many countries.
 According to world freedom indexes, which measure political and civil liberties, of 54 African nations only 10 are considered free, 22 are considered partially free, and 22 are considered not free.